shubhamp-sf/blog.sourceloop.tech/README.md

-# Hashnode-source-from-github-template
+# blog.sourceloop.tech
-A template with boilerplate structure for Hashnode's Github as source feature

-Please note: A **README.md** at the root is always ignored.

-If you don't find a log in your publication dashboard on Hashnode, but have made a commit to your connected repo, then make sure
+In order to contribute an article on sourceloop's blog, create a markdown file `example-post.md`

+Please make sure below points:

 *   the file ends with .md extension, we support markdown files only.
-*   you have connected the same repo as you made a commit to.
-*   you added the correct blog domain in your markdown file.
+*   you added the correct blog domain in your markdown file i.e. `blog.sourceloop.tech`.
 *   Frontmatter: Make sure each article has these details at the top of the file.

 ```